chris-huxtable/nongrata/README.md

 # nongrata

-Aggregates several IP blacklists, validates each entry and outputs a new, safe, reduced, and newline delimited list.
+Aggregates several IP blacklists, validates each entry and outputs a new, sanitized, and reduced, newline delimited list.

 ## Installation